KhaosT/HomeKit-Demo/README.md

 HomeKit-Demo
 ============

 A demo wrote in Swift for HomeKit.
-Work with HomeKit Simulator
+Works with HomeKit Simulator